Find Affordable College Courses

 62 Yearly Graduations

 Brooklyn College is the 11th most popular school in the nation for students seeking a master's degree in child development.
 Each year, around 17,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 62 people received their master's degree in child development from Brooklyn College.
-Of these students, 98% were women and 63% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 62 people received their master's degree in child development from Brooklyn College.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 #12